DrDBanner/inmanage/docs/index.md

 > [!TIP]
 > If you run `--fix-permissions` as root, add `--override-enforced-user` to avoid switching to the enforced user.

-`--compact` also affects notification summaries (email + webhook): sections with no WARN/ERR collapse to a single OK line.
+`--format=compact` also affects notification summaries (email + webhook): sections with no WARN/ERR collapse to a single OK line.

 ## Cron jobs (INmanage)